TartuNLP/grammar-worker/README.md

           Longer requests will return validation errors.

 - Optional runtime flags (the `COMMAND` option):
     - `--gec-model-config` - path to the GEC model config file.
-Compatible sample files are included in the `models/` directory and the format is described in `models/README.md`.
+Compatible files are included in the `models/` directory and the format is described in `models/README.md`.
     - `--spell-model-config` - path to the spell-checking model config file.
-Compatible sample files are included in the `models/` directory and the format is described in `models/README.md`.
+Compatible files are included in the `models/` directory and the format is described in `models/README.md`.
+    - `--correction-list-config` - path to the correction list config file.
+Compatible files are included in the `models/` directory and the format is described in `models/README.md
     - `--log-config` - path to logging config files (`logging/logging.ini` by default), `logging/debug.ini` can be used for debug-level logging
     - `--port` - port of the healthcheck probes (`8000` by default):